 Sandboxes

-A Sandbox is a mutable Firecracker microVM that boots warm in ~150 ms from a versioned template snapshot.
+A Sandbox is a mutable isolated environment for agent-driven development.
 Your agent writes files into it, executes commands, exposes ports as live preview URLs, and snapshots state for branching or rollback.
-When the work is done you destroy it — or publish it to a production deployment.
+When the work is done you destroy it, pause it, or publish it to a production deployment.

 What a Sandbox is - concretely